Defects, Rigid Holography and $C$-theorems: Hamilton-Jacobi and the defect partition function

 where $\mathcal{C}_d={\rm Vol}(\mathbb{S}^d)\, {\rm Vol}(\mathbb{S}^{d+1})$.
 This action is UV divergent because the volume of $\mathbb{H}_{d+1}$ is infinite.
 We regulate this divergence by placing the boundary of the hyperbolic space at a finite value $r=R$, which is assumed to be large ($R \rightarrow \infty$).
 Note in particular that there is no mass term arising from the conformal coupling to curvature, by virtue of a cancellation between the contributions from $\mathbb{H}_{d+1}$ and $\mathbb{S}^{d+1}$.

 In the holographic approach, the action $\SS $ can be computed by solving the classical equations of motion on $\mathbb{H}_{d+1}$ with the boundary condition $\phi_i|_{\rm boundary}=(\frac{d}{4\pi})^{d}\,h_i$ (induced by the source term in the boundary), and then evaluating the action on the solution.
 A more elegant approach is based on the Hamilton-Jacobi theory, where $r$ is interpreted as time.
-In what follows we shall use this approach.
+In what follows we shall use this approach\footnote{This approach to renormalization has a long history.
+For earlier applications of the Hamilton-Jacobi formalism in the context of holographic renormalization, see \cite{deBoer:1999tgo,Campos:2000yu,Martelli:2001tu,Martelli:2002sp}.}.

 The canonical momentum conjugated to $\phi_i$ is

 Then, the Hamiltonian is

 This leads to the Hamilton-Jacobi equation